AIRTucha/Pathfinder/README.md

 # Pathfinder
 [![Build Status](https://travis-ci.org/AIRTucha/Pathfinder.svg?branch=master)](https://travis-ci.org/AIRTucha/Pathfinder)

-An embbeded DSL for a parsing of URL.
-It is desing for processing URLs of any complexity.
+An embedded DSL for parsing of URL.
+It is designed for processing URLs of any complexity.

-The libraty contain two main parts:
+The library contains two main parts:

-* A DSL for building of parsing tree
+* A DSL for building parsing tree
-* Function which perfoms parsing of a string in according with provided parsing tree
+* Function which performs parsing of a string in according to provided parsing tree

 # Examples

-Parsing of a string form a very simple path.
+Parsing of a string form a simple path.
 ```elm
 parseName: String -> Maybe String
 parseName url =